acoman-cloud/web-module-project-redux/README.md

 * [ ] **In movieReducer.js, make sure that we are setting our state by default to initialState.** Otherwise your state will not have the original structure it needs to function!

-* [ ] **The MovieList component prints all of our movies to the screen.** Use the connect method here to map the movies state value into props.
+* [d] **The MovieList component prints all of our movies to the screen.** Use the connect method here to map the movies state value into props.
 Replace our static movie variable with that prop.

-* [ ] **The Movie component needs to access our list of movies to function.** Map movies to props here as well.
+* [d] **The Movie component needs to access our list of movies to function.** Map movies to props here as well.

-* [ ] **Finally, MovieHeader uses appTitle to display the title text.** Connect this component to appTitle and test appTitle is correctly displayed in your app.
+* [d] **Finally, MovieHeader uses appTitle to display the title text.** Connect this component to appTitle and test appTitle is correctly displayed in your app.

 #### Connecting the Delete and Add Movie actions